Raghad-77/RV-Processor/README.md

 1. Clone or download the repository.
 2. Open in VS Code with Verilog/SystemVerilog support.
-3. Compile and simulate using ModelSim or Vivado simulator.
+3. Compile and simulate using ModelSim, questasim or Vivado simulator.
 4. Check waveform outputs to verify functionality.

 ## Author